Enriching Burien Through the Arts

 Our Mission

-To enrich the lives of all members of the Burien area communities through the arts.
+To enrich the lives of members of the Highline area communities through the arts.
+The Highline area comprises Burien, Normandy Park, Des Moines, SeaTac, and White Center.

 BURIEN ARTS NAMED CHARITY OF THE YEAR 2016